LeHuman/P2P-File-Sharing/docs/Test.md

 These tests were automated using a python script, which reads the csv file generated py the test programs and compiling it into averages.
 I then took these averages and graphed them in Excel.

+## Local Stress Test

+This is the main test which was run locally on the same machine, for both peer and server.

 \newpage